 People have been working to control aquatic invasive species in New York State for decades.
 In 2003, the state government took a leadership effort to identify and coordinate local and regional efforts.

-The Watercraft Inspection Steward Program’s are a statewide effort that has stewards stationed at boat launches across the state, including Lake Erie, Lake Ontario, the Finger Lakes, the Thousand Islands, the Adirondacks, Lake Champlain, Lake George, and Saratoga Lake.
+The Watercraft Inspection Steward Program’s are a statewide effort that has stewards stationed at boat launches across the state, including Lake Erie, Lake Ontario, the Finger Lakes, the Thousand Islands, the Adirondacks, Lake Champlain, Lake George, Saratoga Lake, the Hudson River and on Long Island.
 Boat inspection programs, which began as grassroots efforts in the Adirondacks in the early 2000s, were recognized and supported with increased government funding around this time.
 Stewards participate in many education and outreach events and invasive species removal projects, and, during the boating season, inspect and remove invasive species from watercraft.

-This website supports the “Stop Aquatic Hitchhikers!(TM)” (SAH) campaign led by Wildlife Forever with support from the National Aquatic Nuisance Species Task Force, state and federal agencies and conservation partners across the U.S.
+NYS projects support the “Stop Aquatic Hitchhikers!(TM)” campaign led by Wildlife Forever with support from the National Aquatic Nuisance Species Task Force, state and federal agencies and conservation partners across the U.S.